What Is Scientific Traceability & Why Is It Important for Brands & Retailers?

 Some of the key challenges with other traceability methods include:

-1. Risk mitigation: Risks are often buried deep within the supply chain and can remain unknown until a problem arises.
-Unchecked/ungoverned sources of cotton can lead to investigations, product import bans, and reputational damage.
+4. Lack of verification: Risks are often buried deep within the supply chain and can remain unknown until a problem arises.
+Unverified data can lead to investigations, product import bans, and reputational damage.

 How can scientific traceability help?

 Scientific traceability, based on inherent product traceability, empowers apparel companies to proactively address the above listed issues and mitigate potential risks.
-It provides a completely unique approach to checking and mitigating risk in supply chains compared to other technology approaches.
-It can verify and elevate existing systems like supply chain mapping softwares or Blockchain, which are still reliant on input of information.
+It provides a completely unique approach to mitigating risk in supply chains compared to other technology approaches.
+It can verify and elevate existing systems like supply chain mapping softwares, which are still reliant on input of information.

 To learn more about traceability and how we help textile companies prove their product origin, visit our Cotton & Fashion page or contact us.